cypress-io/cypress-documentation/source/guides/core-concepts/variables-and-aliases.md

 The commands outside of the `.then()` will not run until all of the nested commands finish.

 {% note info %}
-By using callback functions, we've created a closure.
+By using callback functions we've created a closure.
 Closures enable us to keep references around to refer to work done in previous commands.
 {% endnote %}

 ## Debugging